johnbywater/drops/README.md

   - Drops of coaching
   - Drops of assessment or examination
   - Drops of taking care of oneself
-  - Drops of taking care of others, being together (meetings)
+  - Drops of helping and taking care of others, sharing, being together (meetings, conferences, movements)
-  - Drops of groups and associations
+  - Drops of groups and associations (relationships, families, clubs, organisations)

 - Drops of software development
   - Drops of discovering